 The Border Collie was bred to have a strong herding instinct, and that is something that will become apparent pretty early on.

-In fact, if you have several children, then do not be surprised if you find your dog trying to herd them as if they were sheep.
+If you have several children, then do not be surprised if you find your dog trying to herd them as if they were sheep.

 Physical Traits of the Border Collie